5l1v3r1/Unofficial-Youtube-Music-Desktop-Version-/README.md

 Features list:

  * in stream music from youtube video, less internet trafic
- * lightweight app : less than 5 mb and 50mb in Ram load
+ * lightweight app : less than 5 mb in disk size and 50mb in Ram load
  * search any video from youtube to listen
  * List of channels and exploring channels
  * dark theme and loop music mode